About this park

 Kalbarri National Park surrounds the lower reaches of the Murchison River.
 The river has cut a magnificent 80km gorge through the red and white banded sandstone.
 Perched right on the cliff top the two platforms of the Kalbarri Skywalk jut out over the gorge.
 The views from the Skywalk are incredible.

-On the coast, wind and wave erosion have created impressive cliffs that plunge 100m to the ocean and the views up there are amazing.
+Along the coast, wind and wave erosion have created impressive cliffs that plunge 100m to the ocean and the views up there are amazing.

-The wildflowers are exceptional in spring and early summer.
 At the mouth of the Murchison River is the town of Kalbarri, a thriving fishing and tourism hub.
 It’s a good base for you to explore the park from.

 Review - From river gorges to sea cliffs